ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-25](assets/makecode-buttons-25.png)

-The code is now ready to be flashed on the micro:bit.
+The micro:bit is now ready to be flashed with code.
+Press the download button to transfer the code to the micro:bit.